Intro to Excel model training- Dollar signs

 But a cell reference is both, so they need to be together:

 Now I do this a thousand times a day (when I’m getting my model on).
 It’s REALLY important.

 It’s not totally intuitive.
 What I do is think

 “What do I want to stick?
 Row or column.
 Ok, the formula has to go across and not down, so I stick the row.
 That’s the second part of the cell reference.
 So $2.”

 I literally think this everytime I do it as it needs to be right or nothing will work!

-Yes, of course you can hack it to save time and then test to see if things are working right, but that’s a terrible use of your time and you might test it wrong.
+Yes, of course, you can hack it to save time and then test to see if things are working right, but that’s a terrible use of your time and you might test it wrong.
 I spend a little more time thinking through making the formulas as I do it, since I don’t want to do manual testing.
-I want to bust out another 100k formulas.
+I want to bust out another 100k formula.

 So think what you want to do and what you want to restrict.
 Then restrict the column, row or both.
 And you need to do this for every reference.

 Now, there are times you don’t have to add a $, even though you could.
 If you are building a formula in only one row and won’t copy the formulas down to more rows, you may not care about restricting a row reference.
 It saves you a few seconds editing, but means you can’t reuse the structure.
 So just do what you need to to get things done fast.
 But remember there is a tradeoff of flexibility and speed sometimes.

 If you are going to do this a number of times, manually clicking and editing is totally bogan!